Follow Italianism

 Accusations and fear of retaliation

-The journalist expressed fears about returning to Italy, where he fears being subject to sanctions and having his passport confiscated by authorities.
-Lucidi said that some Italian media outlets labeled him as “Kremlin agent”, insinuating that he received cryptocurrency payments for its alleged proximity to Moscow.
+The journalist expressed concerns about returning to Italy, where he fears being targeted by sanctions and having his passport confiscated by the authorities.
+Lucidi said that some Italian media outlets labeled him as...
+“Kremlin agent”, insinuating that he received cryptocurrency payments for its alleged proximity to Moscow.

 “I work for Italian television, just as I did in Lebanon and Syria, and now in Russia,” Lucidi replied, refuting the accusations.